demirmusa/pipesharp/README.md

   ```

+### Generating PipeManager.cs

+* Download project.

+* Run **PipeSharp.GeneratorConsole**. it will generate an extension class [PipeManager.cs](https://github.com/demirmusa/pipesharp/blob/master/PipeSharp.UnitTests/PipeManager.cs) which contains `Pipe` and `Tap` functions into the bin folder.

+  (You can change directory by parameter.
+Check [GeneratePipeManagerCs](https://github.com/demirmusa/pipesharp/blob/d50682ff5022be0aeadbc76bbcb5b3db6237176c/PipeSharp/PipeManagerGenerator.cs#L9) function)

+* You can use generated class anywhere you want.

 **Note:**  To generate pipe function which allow you to use more than 15 function at once, call generator with loop parameter.